-Builds foundation for land surveying in coordination with national development
+Building foundation for land surveying in coordination with national development

 Professor Hui-Shun Shih led a survey team and began accepting commissions from various parties.
 With precise planimetry as the foundation of national construction projects, their largest commission involved the development of tidal flats spanning from Dayuan, Taoyuan, to Xingda Port, Kaohsiung.
 Over 200 students participated in this project, completing aerial mosaics of 2,268 square kilometers of tidal flats and a 1/5000 aerial topographic mosaic of the area from Yunlin to Kaohsiung, which contributed significantly to Taiwan’s infrastructure.

 As they surveyed land throughout Taiwan in step with national development, Professor Hui-Shun Shih found original cadastral maps from the Japanese period.
-An US air raid had burned down the Government-General building, and local land offices were using copies that had many holes and thus led to constant land boundary disputes.
+A US air raid had burned down the Government-General building, and local land offices were using copies that had many holes and thus led to constant land boundary disputes.
 Their accuracy was open to question, and they were bound to affect Taiwan’s future development.
 Professor Shih therefore presented a report to then Executive Yuan Premier, Chiang Ching-Kuo to first perform a cadastral aerial survey of Tainan and then launch three large-scale survey tasks throughout Taiwan: inspect triangulation points throughout Taiwan, set triangulation benchmarks for topographic maps to accelerate remapping, and complete the Aerial Mosaic of Taiwan to provide a firm foundation for national land surveys.
-At the same time, efforts made by people from Taiwan Provincial College of Engineering also contributed to urban planning maps for local governments such as Tainan, Taipei, Taichung, and Chiayi.
+At the same time, efforts made by faculty from Taiwan Provincial College of Engineering also contributed to urban planning maps for local governments such as Tainan, Taipei, Taichung, and Chiayi.